- Learn More

 Sales and Acquisitions

 Buyers and sellers of all kinds and from all parts of the world look to Paul, Weiss's Real Estate Department to represent them in transactions involving sales and acquisitions of major properties of every asset class on both a portfolio and individual property basis.
-We are experienced in the specialized requirements of transactions involving hotels and resorts, office buildings, shopping centers, hospitals and nursing homes, residential buildings and air and development rights.
-We structure deals to meet the special requirements of REITs and Employee Retirement Income Security Act-driven transaction parties and to create tax-free exchanges in a variety of assets and investment structures.
-We have extensive experience in forming and acquiring commercial condominiums.
+We are experienced in the specialized transactions involving hotels and resorts, office buildings, condominiums, shopping centers, hospitals and nursing homes, residential buildings and air and development rights.
+We structure deals to meet the special requirements of transaction parties and to create tax-free exchanges in assets and investment structures.
 Our experience also includes the acquisition of property from public agencies as well as through bankruptcy court, loan to own and other distressed-property vehicles.

 Representative sales and acquisitions experience has included: